A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 For the same settings of $\pses$ and $\per$ as in Fig.~\ref{fig: r_99 error}, we plot $\rcer$ in Fig.~\ref{fig:max relative error}.
 We make an interesting observation from this figure.
 As expected, $\rcer$ is large for smaller values of the success probability.
 It then decreases, bottoming out at $\pses \approx 0.6$, and then increases as $\pses$ increases.
 This differs from the behaviour observed in Fig.~\ref{fig:ci_width_rel}, where $\pwr$ decreases as $\pses$ increases.
 This illustrates the sensitivity of $\rc$ even for easy problems where $\ps$ is high.

 Now that we have shown how the error in estimating $\ps$ propagates into the error in estimating $\rc$, we study the relationship between the number of repeats and $\rces$, as well as its estimate error.
-We begin by finding the number of repeats needed to guarantee a maximum error of $\per = 0.01$ and $\per = 0.03$.
+We begin by finding the number of repeats needed to bound the maximum error to $\per = 0.01$ or $\per = 0.03$.
 This is needed when designing an experiment in order to evaluate the performance of the optimizer since we do not know $\pses$ in advance.
-Using the inequality~\eqref{eq: bound on n to guarantee e}, we should run the optimizer with $n = 9604$ and $n = 1068$ repeats to guarantee $\per \leq 0.01$ and $\per \leq 0.03$, respectively.
+Using the inequality~\eqref{eq: bound on n to guarantee e}, we should run the optimizer with $n = 9600$ and $n = 1604$ repeats so that $\per \leq 0.01$ and $\per \leq 0.03$, respectively.
 Note that the inequality~\eqref{eq: bound on n to guarantee e} is derived for the worst-case scenario, that is, $\pses = 0.5$, and the actual estimation error could be less than $0.01$ and $0.03$ if $\pses \neq 0.5$.
-Figure~\ref{fig:actual values} shows the actual confidence interval and relative error for $\rc$ across different values of $\pses$ when we run the experiment with $n = 1068$ and $n = 9604$ repeats.
+Figure~\ref{fig:actual values} shows the actual confidence interval and relative error for $\rc$ across different values of $\pses$ when we run the experiment with $n = 1604$ and $n = 9600$ repeats.
 While $\per$ reaches its maximum at $\pses = 0.5$, the case is different for $\rcer$.
 Instead, $\rcer$ increases as $\pses$ approaches $0$ or $1$.
 This figure shows that, even with $n = 1064$ repeats and a high success probability (i.e., an easy problem for the optimizer), the estimate can be off by about $10$ percent.
-The situation is worse for low-success runs (i.e., difficult problems) where the estimate error is about $10$ percent even with $n = 9604$ repeats.
+The situation is worse for low-success runs (i.e., difficult problems) where the estimate error is about $10$ percent even with $n = 9600$ repeats.

 The statistical features of $\CETS$ are similar to those of $\rc$, except with a scaling of $i \eff$.
 The $\CIa$ of $\CETS$ is $(i \eff \rcl, i \eff \rcu)$ with a point estimate of $i \eff \rces$.
 The relative error $\CETSer$ in estimating $\CETS$ is equal to that of $\rc$.
 Furthermore, defining